 Ten of the Most Breathtaking Night Skies on Earth by Michelle Douglass, BBC Earth (August 27, 2015) Some the world’s best dark skies are over remote, hard to reach locations, while other sites are astrotourism hotspots encompassing national parks and observatories.

-Petrified Forest National Park in Arizona becomes newest International Dark Sky Park in June 2018
+Petrified Forest National Park in Arizona becomes International Dark Sky Park in June 2018

-Dark Sky Festival (Sequoia and Kings Canyon National Parks, California), September 7-9, 2018
+Dark Sky Festival – Sequoia and Kings Canyon National Parks, California USA

-Acadia Night Sky Festival (Acadia National Park, Bar Harbor, Maine, September 5-9, 2018)
+Acadia Night Sky Festival – Acadia National Park, Bar Harbor, Maine USA

-Night Sky Festival (Joshua Tree National Park, California, November 10, 2018)
+Night Sky Festival – Joshua Tree National Park, California USA

-Dark Skies Festival (North York Moors and Yorkshire Dales National Parks, UK, February 15 – March 3, 2019)
+Dark Skies Festival – North York Moors and Yorkshire Dales National Parks, UK

-OzSky Star Safaris (The “Classic” will be held in outskirts of Coonabarabran, NSW, Australia, April 14 – 21, 2018, and the “Spring Edition” is scheduled to take place at NSW Southern Tablelands, October 6 – 13, 2018)
+OzSky Star Safaris The “Classic” is held at the outskirts of Coonabarabran, NSW, Australia, and the “Spring Edition” takes place at NSW Southern Tablelands

-Exmoor Dark Skies Festival, Family stargazing weekend at Exmoor National Park, a large beautiful and peaceful area of wild countryside in the South West of England and Europe’s very first International Dark Sky Reserve (March 16 – 18, 2018)
+Exmoor Dark Skies Festival – Family stargazing weekend at Exmoor National Park, a large beautiful and peaceful area of wild countryside in the South West of England and Europe’s very first International Dark Sky Reserve

 Star Search: A Night Guide for Urban Texans by Wes Ferguson (Texas Monthly, March 2018) – Where to find dark, wide-open skies or a big telescope for star gazing in the state of Texas